nadalsol/teamcmp-test/README.md

 * Use a template engine –like Liquid, Twig or Handlebars– to split different patterns in partial files, getting a more consistent and well organised code.
 * Use Autoprefixer, to ensure more browser support for modern CSS properties.
 * Use BrowserSync.
-* Inlined `svg` files for all icons, rather than `png`, to save HTTP requests and provide better scalable and responsive icons.
+* Use inlined `svg` for all icons, rather than `png`, to save HTTP requests and provide better scalable and responsive icons.
 * Use the `srcset` attribute for the `<img>` element, to let browsers choose the right image for a specific viewport size (at least small images for mobile devices, medium images for tablets, large images for desktop devices).
 * Renamed images with more descriptive names, to improve semantics and "on-site" SEO.
 * Automation for `svg` file optimisation, with [svgomg](https://jakearchibald.github.io/svgomg/), to improve performance and increase page speed.
 * Rearrange social icons order for small devices in the footer, according to design.
 * Replace video cover image for a real `<video>` element.
 * Be more concerned about accessibility.
-* In depth testing for more browsers and devices.
+* Alternative solution to `display: grid`, not supported for IE 10 and IE11 (my actual hack is crappy).

 ## Author